rikusarlin/simpleweb/README.md

 That is, writing to table with UUIDv7 is 11 per cent faster.

 Reading from UUIDv7 endpoint was slightly faster, but difference was small (15 vs 13 ms).
+We are talking 15 per cent faster.

 Furthermore, the follwing can be said:
 - For both tables, the time increases as we table size increases
 - There wide variability in insert times (possibly caused by test setup)

-So we can say, that writing to and reading from UUIDv7 table is slightly faster, but not dramatically so.
+So we can say, that writing to and reading from table with UUIDv7 primary key is slightly faster, but not dramatically so.

-We may need to add further rows to tables to see bigger differences.
+We may need to add further rows to tables to see more differences.

 ## Conclusions, Java 21 servers capabilities
 Java 21 is much better suited to server stuff than previous versions - Virtual Threads are a boon to server development.
-Combined with JVM's build-in web server, it is easy to set up simple web servers for example for Rest service use.
+Combined with JVM's built-in web server, it is easy to set up simple web servers for example for Rest service use.

 ## Conclusions, GraalVM status
 TBD